treyescan/dynamic-aoi-toolkit/README.md

 1. Run the command above, replacing `videos/vid.mp4` with the path to your video
 1. The video will open a preview screen
-1. If you want to select a ROI from the first frame
+1. If you want to select a AOI from the first frame
-1. If not: hint `[enter]` to play the video, hit `[s]` when you want to select a ROI
+1. If not: hint `[enter]` to play the video, hit `[s]` when you want to select a AOI
-1. The video starts playing **without** showing the ROI. when you want to select a new ROI, hit `[s]`
+1. The video starts playing **without** showing the AOI. when you want to select a new AOI, hit `[s]`
 1. When you're done, stop the script by hitting `[q]`
-1. The script will print the selected bounding boxes to the console and calculate the coordinates of the ROI in between
+1. The script will print the selected bounding boxes to the console and calculate the coordinates of the AOI in between
-1. The script will show you the computed ROI's by showing the video again and save it to the output file.
+1. The script will show you the computed AOI's by showing the video again and save it to the output file.

 #### Combining the AOI Selector output